solaeus/trade_bot/README.md

 # Optional.
 Announcements are sent every 45 minutes.
 Use {location} to insert the bot's current
 # location.
 If not set, the bot will not send /world announcements but will still send /region
-# announcement with usage instructions.
+# announcements with usage instructions.
 announcement = "I love cheese!
 I am at {location}."

 # The buy_prices and sell_prices tables are required.
 The keys are item definition IDs and the